lief-project/LIEF/doc/sphinx/api/error_handling/index.rst

      lief_errors err = as_lief_err(pe_type);
    }

-In the case of Python, we leverage the *dynamic* features of the language to return either: the expected value or an error if the function failed.
-For instance, if we take the :func:`lief.PE.get_type` function, the former implementation of this function raised an exception to inform the user:
+In the case of Python, we leverage the *dynamic* features of the language to return either the expected value or an error if the function fails.
+For instance, in previous versions of :func:`lief.PE.get_type`, the implementation raised an exception to inform the user:

 .. code-block:: python